Wild Strawberries vs. Mock Strawberries: What's the Difference?

 Yellow with five pedals

 The wild strawberry (Fragaria virginiana) is rather small.
-The plant normally grows to about two and a half to three inches tall, but can grow taller.
+The plant normally grows from about 2.5 to 3 inches tall, but it can grow taller.
 The wild strawberry is highly sought after.
-They are much smaller than their commercial cousin, the garden strawberry, but are much sweeter!
-The berry ripens around late spring to early summer in meadows, fields, lower mountain regions, wooded areas, and stream banks, and can be found in undisturbed areas as well as urban and suburban areas.
+They are much smaller than their commercial cousin, the garden strawberry, but also much sweeter!
+The berry ripens around late spring to early summer in meadows, fields, lower mountain regions, wooded areas, and stream banks, and it can be found in undisturbed areas as well as urban and suburban areas.

 The flowers of the wild strawberry plant are white with five petals.
-The leaves grow to about a half inch to one inch across and about two to three inches long, and grow in groups of three like poison ivy, but are not poisonous.
+The leaves grow from about 1/2 inch to 1 inch across and about 2 to 3 inches long, and they grow in groups of three like poison ivy, but they're not poisonous.

 - European strawberry